-And if your new readers hop onto your email list or newsletter, that’s how you can continue building and strengthening those relationships over time until they’re ready to work with you on a deeper level.
+And if your new readers hop onto your email list or newsletter, that’s how you can continue building and strengthening those relationships over time until they’re ready (if ever) to work with you on a deeper level.

 With your high-quality blog posts living on your website 24/7, new people finding you and developing strong relationships with your brand happens 24/7, too!